vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### I replicate to a DR site; how will I decrypt my replicated virtual machines?

 You can import the Native Key Provider backup into the DR site vCenter.
 That will allow that cluster to decrypt and run the encrypted virtual machines.
 We recommend testing it prior to an incident, of course.
 Ensure that a copy of the key provider backup is also available to the DR site.

-### Is Native Key Provider available in VMware Cloud on AWS SDDCs?

-Yes, but not completely like the on-premises version.
-Native Key Provider is enabled in VMware Cloud on AWS 1.19 and later in order to enable vTPM.
-However, the Native Key Provider instance is not configurable by customers beyond that.
-Individual virtual machine Encryption and configurable Native Key Provider are roadmap items.
-Need these features?
-Submit a feature request through your account team so our product managers know that there is interest and that you have a use case for it.

-### Is the SDDC Native Key Provider backed up in VMware Cloud on AWS?

-Yes.
-The VMware Cloud on AWS service automatically backs up and stores the recovery key (Key Derivation Key) for customers.
-VMware Cloud on AWS Support can restore the backup key if needed.

-### Can I import a Native Key Provider key into VMware Cloud on AWS?

-Key provider configurations in an SDDC are not currently available for customer configuration.

 ### Do I need to set the Native Key Provider to be the default before I remove the old provider?